sequelize/sequelize/docs/docs/models-usage.md

     // will return otherfunction(`col1`, 12, 'lalala') DESC
     [sequelize.fn('otherfunction', sequelize.fn('awesomefunction', sequelize.col('col'))), 'DESC']
     // will return otherfunction(awesomefunction(`col`)) DESC, This nesting is potentially infinite!
-    [{ raw: 'otherfunction(awesomefunction(`col`))' }, 'DESC']
-    // This won't be quoted, but direction will be added ]
+  ]
 })
 ```

 To recap, the elements of the order/group array can be the following:

-* String - will be quoted
+* String - will fail
+* Object - will fail
 * Array - first element will be quoted, second will be appended verbatim
-* Object -
-  * Raw will be added verbatim without quoting
-  * Everything else is ignored, and if raw is not set, the query will fail
-* Sequelize.fn and Sequelize.col returns functions and quoted cools
+* Sequelize.literal, Sequelize.fn, and Sequelize.col returns literals, functions, and quoted cols

 ### Raw queries